rgefryer/planner3/README.md

 A project planning tool.

 ## Next steps for v1
-*  Phasing resource prediction - mgmt, smear, frontfill, backfill.
-Serial phasing all at front-fill time.
- *  Idea - descend the nodes flagging which to update, then process.
 *  Display remaining time
 *  Re-implement serial resourcing
+ *  Idea - descend the nodes flagging which to update, then process.

 ## Sorting out config
 *  Budget heads